JSitter/production-electron-tutorial/README.md

 We'll have to edit the `package.json` file slightly in order to use Electron for our Node App.

-Using `npm init` will produce produce a `package.json` file that looks like this.
+You should see a new file that looks like this.

 ```
 {